Bid to reunite Bin Laden and son before deadly raid - documents

 "But what truly makes me sad," Hamza added, "is the Mujahidin legions have marched and I have not joined them."

-In his November 2010 letter, "Mahmud" described Hamzah as "very sweet and good," but added that he appeared to have become depressed.
+In his November 2010 letter, "Mahmud" described Hamza as "very sweet and good," but added that he appeared to have become depressed.

 "He comes back to me asking me that he should be trained and participated in giving.
-He does not want to be treated with favouritism because he is the son of 'someone'...
-I promised him to plan some safe training for him: firing arms and with various weapons," Hamza wrote.
+He does not want to be treated with favoritism because he is the son of 'someone'...
+I promised him to plan some safe training for him: firing arms and with various weapons," "Mahmud" wrote.

 U.S. officials said it was unclear if Hamza bin Laden ever got a chance to see his father before the U.S. raid.
 A U.S. official said he did not know where Hamza is today, or if he even is still alive.